Coprinus comatus: Description

 The shaggy ink cap is easily recognizable from its almost cylindrical cap which initially covers most of its stem.
 The cap ranges from 4-8 cm in width and 6-20 cm in height.
 It is mostly white with shaggy scales, which are more pale brown at the apex.

-The free gills change rapidly from white to pink, then to black.
+The free gills change rapidly from white to pink, then deliquesces (melts) into a black liquid filled with spores (hence the "ink cap" name).
 It is deliquescent.
 The white and fairly thick stipe measures 6–40 cm high by 1–2.5 cm in diameter and has a loose ring near the bottom.
 Microscopically, the mushroom lacks pleurocystidia.
-The spore print is black-brown and the spores measure 10–13 by 6.5–8 µm.
+The spore print is black-brown and the spores measure 10–13 by 6.5–8 μm.
 The flesh is white and the taste mild.

 Similar species

 The mushroom can sometimes be confused with the magpie fungus which is poisonous.
 In America, the 'vomiter' mushroom Chlorophyllum molybdites is responsible for most cases of mushroom poisoning due to its similarity with shaggy mane and other edible mushrooms.
-Coprinopsis atramentaria (the common Ink Cap) is similar, and contains coprine and can induce coprine poisoning, particularly when consumed with alcohol.
+Coprinopsis atramentaria (the common ink cap) is similar, and contains coprine which can induce coprine poisoning, particularly when consumed with alcohol.
 Podaxis pistillaris is also similar.

 Distribution, habitat and ecology

 It grows in groups in places which are often unexpected, such as green areas in towns.
-It occurs widely in grasslands and meadows in Europe and North America, from June through to November in the UK.
+It occurs widely in grasslands and meadows in North America and Europe, from June through to November in the UK.
 It appears to have been introduced to Australia, New Zealand and Iceland.
-In Australia the species is sufficiently common to have been featured on a postage stamp issued by Australia Post in 1981.

 Coprinus comatus is a nematophagous fungus capable of killing and digesting the nematode species Panagrellus redivivus and Meloidogyne arenaria.

 Edibility

-The young mushrooms, before the gills start to turn black, are a choice edible mushroom, but should be prepared soon after being collected as the black areas quickly turn bitter.
+It is a choice edible mushroom, especially when young, before the gills start to turn black.
+They should be prepared soon after being collected as the black areas quickly turn bitter.
 The taste is mild; cooking produces a large quantity of liquid.
 It can sometimes be used in mushroom soup with parasol mushroom.
-Large quantities of microwaved-then-frozen shaggy manes can be used as the liquid component of risotto, replacing the usual chicken stock.
+Large quantities, microwaved then frozen, can be used as the liquid component of risotto, replacing the usual chicken stock.
+While other mushrooms similar to Coprinus comatus contain coprine and are thus poisonous when consumed with alcohol, this specific species does not have that effect.

-Coprinus comatus is not to be confused with Coprinopsis atramentaria, which can induce coprine poisoning, particularly when consumed with alcohol.
-Symptoms of coprine poisoning include vomiting, diarrhoea, palpitations and a metallic taste in the mouth.
+In culture

+In Australia the species is sufficiently common to have been featured on a postage stamp issued by Australia Post in 1981.